vadorovsky/aya-btf-maps-experiments/README.md

 * [this Discord tread](https://discord.com/channels/855676609003651072/1026937450624450652)

-To make sure that we have to use BTF maps, this project is using Aya in the eBPF crate and libbpf-sys in the userspace crate.
+To make sure that we have to use BTF maps, this project is using Aya in the eBPF crate and provides two userspace crates:

+* `fork` which uses Aya
+* `fork-libbpf` which uses libbpf-sys in the userspace crate.

 ## Prerequisites